 I don't know what made me change my mind.
-Maybe with was the band above the terrace that started playing this slow serene melody, or the white lights that twinkled up above us with their dancing shadows.
+Maybe it was the band above the terrace that started playing this slow serene melody, or the white lights that twinkled up above us with their dancing shadows.
 It was just the way Matthew was making me feel.

 So instead of telling him goodbye, I slid my hands from his shoulders down to his hands, taking them in mine.
 "Dance with me."
 I stood, pulling him up with me, "Please dance with me."

 He looked bewildered at first but came willingly into my arms, holding onto me firmly as if he sensed this might be the last time.